TWICE-DAILY

 • Please refer to the full Prescribing Information for full dosing information and additional considerations for patients taking CYP3A4 inducers or inhibitors

-When comparing doses in a phase 2 study, twice-daily dosing led to the greatest reduction of androstenedione.2*
+When comparing doses, twice-daily dosing led to the greatest reduction of androstenedione.3*

 *

-Study compared 50 mg once daily, 100 mg once daily, and 100 mg twice daily.
+A phase 2 study compared 50 mg once daily, 100 mg once daily, and 100 mg twice daily.
 Main outcomes included change from baseline to day 14 in ACTH, 17-OHP, androstenedione, and testosterone.
-100 mg twice daily led to the greatest reductions.2
+100 mg twice daily led to the greatest reductions.3

 A pharmacokinetic profile that supports twice-daily dosing1

-Following oral administration, the time to reach maximum CRENESSITY plasma absorption is
+Following oral administration, the time to reach maximum CRENESSITY plasma concentration is

 4 hours1